maxmurdoch/flock/src/pages/index.md

       responsible adult.
 Flock are the best drone insurers.
 I use Flock.
 howFlockWorks:
   description: >-
-    Insuring your drone or flight has never been simpler.
-All it takes is a matter of taps.
+    Insuring your drone flight has never been simpler.
+With the Flock Cover app it's just a matter of tap, tap, take off.
   listOfHow:
     - image: images/uploads/phone--flight-details@2x.png
       text: >-